Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/schedule_anniversary.md

 var affiliation = [
-"PhD student, Quantum Group, University of Oxford" "PhD student, Center for Computing Research - Instituto Politecnico Nacional", "Student at Universidad del Valle and intern at Purdue University", "Center of Nanoscience and Nanotechnology (CNyN)",
+"PhD student, Quantum Group, University of Oxford", "PhD student, Center for Computing Research - Instituto Politecnico Nacional", "Student at Universidad del Valle and intern at Purdue University", "Center of Nanoscience and Nanotechnology (CNyN)",